VietnamKnowledge

 Agencies promising approval

-No legitimate agent can guarantee visa approval.
+No legitimate agent can reliably promise visa approval.
 Vietnam's immigration authority makes all approval decisions.
-An agency that says "guaranteed approval" or "100% success rate" is either lying about the approval rate, or — more commonly — steering you toward a visa class that is easier to obtain but may not be appropriate for your situation.
+An agency that claims "promised approval" or "100% success rate" is either misrepresenting the approval rate, or — more commonly — steering you toward a visa class that is easier to obtain but may not be appropriate for your situation.

 Refusals happen.
 Legitimate agents will tell you this, advise you on the realistic odds for your situation, and not take your money if they think the application is unlikely to succeed.